nmpowell/carbon-intensity-forecast-tracking/README.md

 ## What is this?

+The carbon intensity of electricity is a measure of the $CO_2$ emissions produced per kilowatt hour of electricity consumed.
+Units are usually $grams of CO_2 per kWh$.

-The UK's National Grid Electricity System Operator (NGESO) publishes [an API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) showing half-hourly carbon intensity ($gCO_2/kWh$), together with a 48-hour forecast.
-The national data is based upon real and estimated metered generation statistics and values representing the relative carbon intensity of different energy sources.
+The UK's National Grid Electricity System Operator (NGESO) publishes [an API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) showing half-hourly carbon intensity (CI), together with a 48-hour forecast.
+Its national data is based upon recorded and estimated generation statistics and values representing the relative CI of different energy sources.
 Regional data is based upon forecasted generation, consumption, and a model describing inter-region interaction.

 The forecasts are updated every half hour, but the API does not keep historical forecasts; they're unavailable or overwritten.
 How reliable are they?

 ![Published CI values](./charts/national_ci_lines.png)

 The above figure shows the evolution of 24 hours' worth of time windows' national forecasts.
 The more recent time windows are darker blue.
 Each window is forecasted about 96 times in the preceeding 48 hours, from the `fw48h` endpoint (left of the dashed line).
-A further 48 post-hoc "forecasts" and "actual" values, from the `pt24h` endpoint, are also shown (right of the dashed line).
+A further 48 post-hoc "forecasts" and "actual" values, from the `pt24h` endpoint, are shown to the right of the dashed line.

 ## Basic idea